-You can learn more about the benefits of membership on the Law Society website.
-If you would like to provide feedback on the services and supports offered to members by the Law Society, please do get in touch with Michelle Nolan, Head of Member Services, at memberservices@lawsociety.ie or tel: 01 672 4800.
+The annual Member Services Directory provides information on the range of services the Law Society provides and how to access them.
+You receive a copy with your practising certificate or with your membership application form if you are a solicitor in the service of the State.
+You can learn more about the benefits of membership and download the directory at www.lawsociety.ie/memberbenefits.
+If you would like to provide feedback on the services offered to members by the Law Society, please get in touch with Judith Tedders, member services executive, at j.tedders@lawsociety.ie or tel: 01 881 5772.